-- A. Within the Neighbourhood Stress Area shown on the Policies Map, nNon-residential development (all use classes excluding Class C) should be directed to the International Shopping Centre, and where consistent with policy KBRP26, the Strategic Cultural Area.
-Within the International Shopping Centre, proposals are is expected to mitigate and reduce to a minimum its their contribution towards the saturation effects being experienced within the area in terms of the impact of activities on the amenity of the existing community and other users. - B. Commercial dDevelopment within the International Shopping Centre in the Neighbourhood Stress Area must demonstrate that it will not have a significant adverse impact on the following saturation effects, either individually or cumulatively, and will mitigate any associated impacts: - insufficient pavement space caused by obstructions associated with uses in the area e.g. tables and chairs; and/or
+- A. Within the Neighbourhood Stress Area shown on the Policies Map, nNonresidential development (all use classes excluding Class C) should be directed to the International Shopping Centre, and where consistent with policy KBRP26, the Strategic Cultural Area.
+Within the International Shopping Centre, proposals are is expected to mitigate and reduce to a minimum itstheir contribution towards the saturation effects being experienced within the area in terms of the impact of activities on the amenity of the existing community and other users. - B. Commercial d-Development within the International Shopping Centre in the Neighbourhood Stress Area must demonstrate that it will not have a significant adverse impact on the following saturation effects, either individually or cumulatively, and will mitigate any associated impacts: - a. insufficient pavement space caused by obstructions associated with uses in the area e.g. tables and chairs; and/or

-- traffic congestion-on Main Reads, such as caused by the number of people visiting the premises or loitering in its vicinity or the servicing of commercial premises including convenience retail stores, and its environmental impacts; and/or - c. litter, rubbish, waste and dirty pavements.
-Uses which serve hot or cold food and drink to take away must ensure the provision of adequate refuse disposal points within or near the premises without creating an obstruction on the pavement. - C.-In addition to meeting the requirements of Westminster UDP Saved Policies TACE8 10, new entertainment uses should demonstrate how they have been designed to will mitigate and reduce to a minimum the potential for anti-social behaviour.
-Development proposals that are likely to result in the clustering of groups of people outside or near the premises must demonstrate that they have been designed to will ensure that these groups are managed and dispersed efficiently, effectively and promptly. - Class A) or entertainment uses outside of the International Shopping Centre or Strategic Cultural Area must in Local Roads (as shown on the Policies Map) in the Neighbourhood Stress Area is discouraged unless it can be demonstrate that it will not adversely impact on residential amenity.
+- b. traffic congestion-on Main Roads, such as caused by the number of people visiting the premises or loitering in its vicinity or the servicing of commercial premises including convenience retail stores, and its environmental impacts; and/or - c. litter, rubbish, waste and dirty pavements.
+Uses which serve hot or cold food and drink to take away must ensure the provision of adequate refuse disposal points within or near the premises without creating an obstruction on the pavement. - In addition to meeting the requirements of Westminster UDP Saved Policies TACE8-10, new entertainment uses should demonstrate how they have been designed to will mitigate and reduce to a minimum the potential for anti-social behaviour.
+Development proposals that are likely to result in the clustering of groups of people outside or near the premises must demonstrate that they have been designed to will ensure that these groups are managed and dispersed efficiently, effectively and promptly. - D.C.
+The Outside the Core Central Activities Zone, the intensification of retail (Class A) or entertainment uses outside of the International Shopping Centre or Strategic Cultural Area must in Local Roads (as shown on the Policies Map)in the Neighbourhood Stress Area is discouraged unless it can be demonstrate_d that it will not adversely impact on residential amenity.
 Where appropriate, mitigation measures that address the matters in Parts B and C of this policy will be dealt with by way of planning conditions.